cyberbotics/webots-doc/reference/supervisor.md

 The `wb_supervisor_world_load` function sends a request to the simulator process, asking it to stop the current simulation and load the world given in argument immediately.
 As a result of changing the current world, all the supervisor and robot controller processes are terminated and the new one are restarted with the new world.
-You may wish to save some data in a file from your supervisor program in order to reload it from the new world.
+You may wish to save some data in a file from your supervisor and robot controller programs in order to reload them from the new world.

 The `wb_supervisor_world_save` function saves the current world.
 The `filename` parameter defines the path to the target world file.